gdgriga/GDGMaps/README.md

 ## Building the Photo View
 Now that we're done warming up, let's start actually building our app.
 The app is going to have two views.
 One for photo display and the other for tagging.
 We'll start with the display one.

-Start by opening **PhotoViewActivity** and overriding the [onCreate](http://developer.android.com/reference/android/app/Activity.html#onCreate%28android.os.Bundle%29) method of the Activity class.
-Inside it, we're going to call the onCreate from the parent, set the layout and attach the PhotoViewMapFragment.
+Start by opening **PhotoViewActivity** and overriding the [*onCreate*](http://developer.android.com/reference/android/app/Activity.html#onCreate%28android.os.Bundle%29) method of the [**Activity**](http://developer.android.com/reference/android/app/Activity.html) class.
+Inside it, we're going to call the [*onCreate*](http://developer.android.com/reference/android/app/Activity.html#onCreate%28android.os.Bundle%29) from the parent, [*set the content view*](http://developer.android.com/reference/android/app/Activity.html#setContentView%28int%29) to *R.layout.photo_view_activity* and attach the PhotoViewMapFragment.

 Before we do that, let's move over to PhotoViewMapFragment and make it extend [**MapFragment**](https://developers.google.com/android/reference/com/google/android/gms/maps/MapFragment), like this:
 ```java
 public class PhotoViewMapFragment extends MapFragment {
 }
 ```
 Now, go back to PhotoViewActivity and attach the fragment using the [Fragment Manager](http://developer.android.com/reference/android/app/FragmentManager.html).
-To do that, get the Fragment Manager for the view, begin a transaction, add a new instance of the PhotoViewMapFragment using the ID *R.id.map_container* and commit the transaction.
+To do that, get the Fragment Manager for the view by calling [*getFragmentManager*](http://developer.android.com/reference/android/app/Activity.html#getFragmentManager%28%29), begin a transaction by calling [*beginTransaction*](http://developer.android.com/reference/android/app/FragmentManager.html#beginTransaction%28%29), [*add*](http://developer.android.com/reference/android/app/FragmentTransaction.html#add%28int,%20android.app.Fragment%29) a new instance of the **PhotoViewMapFragment** using the id *R.id.map_container* and [*commit*](http://developer.android.com/reference/android/app/FragmentTransaction.html#commit%28%29) the transaction.
 When done, here's how PhotoViewActivity will look like:
 ```java
 public class PhotoViewActivity extends Activity {
     @Override